Aluriak/grammar-boolean-rapsody/README.md

 # grammar on boolean rapsody
 Using grammar, FSM, syntactic tree and DAG for answer to a simple question.
-See *__main__.py* file for details and explanations.

-They are better ways ; one of them is to code it in haskell.
+There is better ways ; one of them is to code it in lisp.

+See *gbr.py* file for details and explanations.

+See *interf_data.py* file for example of usage for computing a large set of test cases and retrieve their solutions.

 usage:

-    make
+    make gbr   # run the gbr module make dat   # run the interf_data module make test  # run the unit tests

 licence: [WTFPL](http://www.wtfpl.net/about/)